 Since we are leaving our server.js file very lean, there is still a fair amount of logic that is required in configuring our server.
 For this, we will defer to a custom module that we'll create called configure.
-To get started, create a file named configure.js in the server folder.
-Let's first install the dependencies that we are going to be using inside our configure module by performing another npm install:
+To get started, create a configure.js file in the server folder.
+We have already installed the custom dependencies when we were installing Express in the first place.